 For healthy relationships between parents and adult children, transparent communication is crucial.
 Exactly what is it, however, that adult children are supposed to do?
 What do their aging parents want from them?
 Here are some things:

 - Be their advocate

 - Really listen to them and take their needs into consideration

 When it comes time to solve a problem, always get your parents’ input into how they would like to go about it, especially if the decision involves them.
 Rather than telling your parent what to do, discuss the situation together and come up with a few solutions to facilitate decision making.
 Never assume you know what’s better for your parent than they do themselves.
 Having a say is a powerful tool for empowering aging parents, so make sure you have an open, clear, and constant dialogue about situations that involve them.

 To gain the highest level of independence possible while living in a situation that promotes care, socialization, healthy living, and more, check out the Conservatory At Keller Town Center.
-In fact, why not schedule a tour today or join us on Facebook for Feel Good Friday?
+In fact, why not schedule a tour to learn more about independent living in Keller, TX or join us on Facebook for Feel Good Friday?